GET STARTED WITH

 Natural Capital

-Natural capital includes the stocks of living and natural resources on a farm or property including vegetation, soil and soil biology, water, native fauna, livestock, crops, pastures, riparian areas and biodiversity corridors.
+Natural capital is the stock of living and natural resources on a farm or property.

 Conserving the biodiversity currently existing on your property is an important aspect of managing your natural capital.
 Farms contain much of the remnant vegetation across the country and these patches of remnant vegetation provide much needed habitat for endangered animal and plant species.